conqueringtechnology/Maverick_Analyzers_User_Account_System/README.md

 3. Bootstrap JS is functioning.
 4. CSS is functioning.
 5. Urls routing is functioning.
-6. home.html page
+6. home.html page is functioning.
-7. about.html page
+7. about.html page is functioning.
 8. Create account is functioning.
 9. Create profile is functioning.
 10. Login into user account is functioning.
 11. Public & User menu functioning.
 12. Logout is functioning.
 13. Login/Logout Timestamp functioning.
+14. Public/User Menu functioning.
+15. Forgot password feature is functioning.
+16. Reset password feature is functioning.

 ## Contributing